lhcb/glossary/glossary/e.md

 # E

+## EB: Editorial Board {#EB}

+Group responsible for ensuring that all LHCb publications are consistent with the standards and style of the collaboration.

 ## ECGD: Early Career, Gender and Diversity {#ECGD}

 The Early Career, Gender and Diversity office has been set up to help LHCb achieve a healthy working environment